alexwloa/StickyPy/README.md

 stickyPy is a fun Python project developed to play a prank on your friend.
 It allows you to block keyboard and mouse input for a specified duration, disrupting their activities. 🙈🔒
 Features

+### Note: Please be aware that I cannot guarantee the functionality of the stick configuration described below.
+Use it at your own risk.

 - Blocks keyboard input and mouse movements for a specified time.
 - Utilizes the BlockInput function from the windll.user32 library.